keptn-hotday-2021/keptn-hotday-2021/README.md

 - Sockshop (carts microservice) with multi-stage pipeline
 - Gitea - our UI for Git! (check the installation logs)
 - A simple welcome website (check the installation logs)

+7. Run the following command to restart some of the deployed pods

+Dyntrace OneAngent auto-injects at run time when pods come up in Kubernetes.
+This will ensure any pods which may have been started before oneageny could be fully installed will be properly insturmented.

+    ```
+for i in keptn ingress default unleash-dev ; do kubectl delete pods --all -n $i; done
+    ```

 # Clone needed resources into your home directory